Kingdom of Poland (1917–1918): Austria-Hungary

-Austria-Hungary allowed formation of a Polish quasi-goverment, the Supreme National Committee, and had three different ideas regarding Poland.
+Austria-Hungary allowed formation of a Polish quasi-government, the Supreme National Committee, and had three different ideas regarding Poland.
 One, the "Austro-Polish Solution", involved the creation of a Polish kingdom under the Emperor of Austria, who, among his other titles, was already King of Galicia and Lodomeria.
 German and Magyar (Hungarian) elements within the Habsburg monarchy opposed such a move for fear of creating a predominantly Slavic area.
-Unlike Emperor Francis Joseph, however, Charles I of Austria, who had acceded to the Habsburg thrones in 1916, promoted the idea.
-The other two ideas involved the division of the former Congress Poland between Germany and Austria-Hungary, or between Austria-Hungary and a state built from Lithuania, Belarus and the remnants of Congress Poland to create a new version of the 1795 dissolved Polish-Lithuanian Commonwealth.
+In contrast to Emperor Francis Joseph, Charles I of Austria, who had acceded to the Habsburg thrones in 1916, promoted the idea.
+Charles was supported by Archduke Wilhelm of Austria, who also backed another Austro-Slavist idea, that of creating an autonomous Grand Duchy of Ukraine within the Habsburg monarchy to counter the German project of Mitteleuropa.
+The other two ideas involved the division of former Congress Poland between Germany and Austria-Hungary, or between Austria-Hungary and a state built from Lithuania, Belarus and the remnants of Congress Poland to create a new version of the dissolved Polish-Lithuanian Commonwealth.

-According to Polish historian Janusz Pajewski "the Austrians had underestimated Germany's desire to determine Poland's fate".
+According to Polish historian Janusz Pajewski, "the Austrians had underestimated Germany's desire to determine Poland's fate".
 They did recognise, according to Prime Minister Karl von Stürgkh, that "Poles will remain Poles [...] even 150 years after Galicia was joined to Austria, Poles still didn't become Austrians".

 Of the candidates for the new Polish throne, Archduke Charles Stephen of Austria (Karol Stefan) and his son Charles Albert were early contenders.
 Both resided in the Galician town of Saybusch (now Żywiec) and spoke Polish fluently.
-Charles Stephen's daughters were married to the Polish aristocrats Princes Czartoryski and Radziwiłł.
+Charles Stephen's daughters were married to the Polish aristocrats Princes Olgierd of Czartoryski and Hieronim Mikołaj Radziwill.

 By early 1916, the "Austro-Polish Solution" had become hypothetical.
-Erich von Falkenhayn, the German Chief of the General Staff, had rejected the idea in January, followed by von Bethmann Hollweg in February.
-Von Bethmann Hollweg had been willing to see an Austrian candidate on the new Polish throne, so long as Germany retained control over the Polish economy, resources and army.
+Erich von Falkenhayn, the German Chief of the General Staff, had rejected it in January, followed by Bethmann Hollweg in February.
+Bethmann Hollweg had been willing to see an Austrian candidate on the new Polish throne, so long as Germany retained control over the Polish economy, resources and army.

-During the first year of the war, German and Austrian troops quickly conquered the Russian Vistula Land, the former Congress Poland, and in 1915, divided its administration between a German Governor General in Warsaw and an Austrian counterpart in Lublin.
+During the first year of the war, German and Austrian troops quickly conquered Russian Vistula Land, former Congress Poland, and in 1915 divided its administration between a German Governor General in Warsaw and an Austrian counterpart in Lublin.
 During the German military campaign in the ethnically Polish territory, Poles were subjected to forced labour and confiscation of food and private property.